aschester/frib-e2sar/README.md

 # FRIB-E2SAR dev

 This is a repository for various E2SAR-related development codes for FRIB data processing.
-The subdirectories contain examples of simple initialization and segmenter-reassembly workflows as well as configuration files and run scripts.
-The scripts are used to run FRIBDAQ services to build and record event data on the reassembly side of the E2SAR pipeline.
+The subdirectories contain example codes for inspecting E2SAR configuration info and running simple workflows on FRIB data.
+The Python and bash scripts in the scripts directory are used to run FRIBDAQ services to build and record event data on the reassembly side of the E2SAR pipeline.

 This document is not intended as a comprehensive user's manual for this project, rather it is a loose and evolving set of developer notes so I (ASC) don't forget how to do this stuff.